sc369/Quizzify/README.md

 Open a new console window, and go to the quizzify/api directory

-In the new window, start json server:  json-server -p 8088 quizzify.json
+In the new window, start json server on port 8088:  json-server -p 8088 quizzify.json

 In the original window, go to the main project directory and run:  npm start